zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 Add the `BITCOIN` constant to store the chain ID of Bitcoin.
 ZetaChain uses `18332` to represent Bitcoin's chain ID.

-The contract needs to be able to store the staker's staked balance, withdraw address and beneficiary address.
-To do this, add the following mappings:
+The contract needs to store the following mappings:

-- `stake` - stores the staker's staked balance
+- `stakes` - stores the staker's staked balance
-- `withdraw` - stores the staker's withdraw address
 - `beneficiary` - stores the staker's beneficiary address
+- `lastStakeTime` - stores the timestamp of the last staking action

 Modify the constructor to accept three additional arguments: `name_`, `symbol_`, and `chainID_`.
 The `name_` and `symbol_` arguments will be used to initialize